 be considered for deferred action with USCIS; entered without inspection

-of completion from high school, has obtained a general education development
+obtained a certificate of completion from high school, has obtained a

 A significant misdemeanor for DACA purposes can be: theft; domestic violence;